ATTRACTIONS IN CODY, WY

 The Irma Hotel — Founded by Buffalo Bill Cody in 1902, this historic Hotel is located at the heart of Downtown Cody.
 Step back into the old West at a place that Buffalo Bill called a “gem.”

-Cody Cowboy Village — Brand new luxury log cabin lodging located on the west strip of Cody, Wyoming.
+Cody Cowboy Village — Luxury log cabin lodging located on the west strip of Cody, Wyoming.